 I pondered baking this recipe up using 12 cupcake tins like Joy’s recipe instructs, but frankly, I was lazy (I’m nothing if not honest) and my 8 x 8-inch cake pan was clean and accessible, so I greased the bottom and sides lightly with some olive oil (you can use non-stick spray or even some melted butter) and went for the big cake-huna.

-This nectarine crumb cake is full flavored, completely caloric, and you betcha it’s yummi!
-I hope you make it and enjoy it!
+This nectarine crumb cake recipe is full flavored, completely caloric, and you betcha it’s yummi!

 For the muffins